xerohackcom/webrecon/README.md

 - [x] quredir - get open-redirect endpoints from all urls

-### Pro Hax0r Setup
+### Quick Setup

+#### Run the following command in terminal

-> git clone https://github.com/xerohackcom/quick-pentest-scripts.git && mv quick-pentest-scripts QPS && rm -rf quick-pentest-scripts
+> git clone https://github.com/xerohackcom/quick-pentest-scripts.git && mv quick-pentest-scripts QPS && rm -rf quick-pentest-scripts && cd QPS

+- Copy the scripts to your recon directory (you can easily copy paste or use cp command)

 ### Usage!

 Filenames in bold don't work if the name is changed.
-Pls change the scripts to accomodate your names.
+Pls change the scripts to accomodate your names

 #### assetfinder + httprobe + https-only + autonuce.sh